About Non-Government Organisations

 - WA Charitable Collections Licence No. [CC] 20898

-- TAS Approval to Solicit for Charitable Donations No. F1A -275
+- TAS Approval to Solicit for Charitable Donations No. FIA -275

 - SA Collections for Charitable Purposes Sections 6 Licence No. CCP3412

 On request, Global Development Group will gladly mail you the latest Annual Report, free of charge.
 Simply provide your name and postal details via our contact us page on the website, or download a simplified version here.

 ACFID (Australian Council for International Development) is an independent national association of Australian non-government organisations (NGOs) working in the field of international aid and development.
 ACFID has over 140 members.
 It administers a Code of Conduct committing members to high standards of integrity and accountability.